rickparrish/fTelnetProxy/README.md

 by passing command-line parameters.
 Use fTelnetProxy.exe /? to list the available parameters.

 To install or uninstall as a Windows Service, use the /i or /u parameters.

+---

+NB: To build from source, you will also need RMLib, from https://github.com/rickparrish/RMLib